-Global insurance and reinsurance markets are influenced by cycles in capital availability.
-Periods in which there is surplus capital see pricing driven downhill until the point that the least efficient suppliers leave the market or a large market loss creates a capital deficit pushing prices up.
-The reinsurance market has seen rates (pricing) in most lines of business soften for the last three years.
-However, in a number of areas, the market appears to be approaching a floor as the rate of decline is slowing, with only modest rate declines experienced at recent renewal periods.
+Globally, insurance and reinsurance markets are influenced by cycles of capital expansion and contraction.
+Capital surplus drives pricing downhill until the least efficient forms leave the market or a large market loss creates a capital deficit pushing prices up.
+The reinsurance market has seen rates in most lines of business soften for the last three years with prices going down.
+However, in a number of areas, it appears to be approaching a floor as the rate of decline is slowing with only modest rate declines experienced at recent renewal periods.
 The price of reinsurance is only part of the equation.
-The terms and conditions of the reinsurance contract often tend to favour the insured party in a softening market, inasmuch as more cover tends to be offered for the same price.
+Terms and conditions of the contract often tend to favour the insured party in a softening market inasmuch as more cover is offered for the same price.

-A useful means of illustrating the cyclical nature of insurance and reinsurance markets was described many years ago by Paul Ingrey who then worked at Arch Capital.
-He likened the pricing cycle to a clock and while the illustration below in Figure 1 is light hearted in nature, it is generally considered to be a good description of the behaviour of the market.
-In many recent cycles, some industry participants have pushed rates so low that they compete away their capital to the point where leading credit rating agencies, such as AM Best, voice serious concerns and start to downgrade companies.
+In our view, one of the best ways to understand the cyclical nature of insurance and reinsurance markets was described many years ago by Paul Ingrey who then worked at Arch Capital.
+He likened the pricing cycle to a clock and while the illustration below in Figure 1 is light hearted in nature, it is an accurate description of the behaviour of the market.
+In many recent cycles, some industry participants have pushed rates so low that they compete away their capital to the point where leading credit rating agencies such as AM Best voice serious concerns and start to downgrade companies.